Antena/absolut-loader/README.md

 Webpack loader (inpired by [baggage-loader](https://github.com/deepsweet/baggage-loader)), to be used as a pre-loader in conjunction with [ngtemplate-loader](https://github.com/WearyMonkey/ngtemplate-loader).

+More information about how webpack loaders and pre-loaders work [here](https://webpack.github.io/docs/using-loaders.html).

 ## What's ngtemplate-loader for?

-[ngtemplate-loader](https://github.com/WearyMonkey/ngtemplate-loader) pre-loads the AngularJS template cache with required template files (i.e. `require('./some-template.html')`).
+[ngtemplate-loader](https://github.com/WearyMonkey/ngtemplate-loader) pre-loads the [AngularJS template cache](https://docs.angularjs.org/api/ng/service/$templateCache) with required template files (i.e. `require('./some-template.html')`).
 This loader forces you to add those requires outside angular code definition, because otherwise, those requires would only be evaluated after angular bootstraps, which is too late.

 See [Beware of requiring from the directive definition](https://github.com/WearyMonkey/ngtemplate-loader#beware-of-requiring-from-the-directive-definition).